Rails vs Laravel for Solo Developers

 Laravel's first-party ecosystem is its strongest advantage.
 Cashier handles Stripe and Paddle subscriptions.
 Socialite manages OAuth with dozens of providers.
 Horizon gives you a beautiful queue monitoring dashboard.
 These are not community packages with uncertain maintenance.
 They are official tools built and maintained by the Laravel team.

 If you are already in the PHP world, Laravel is the obvious choice.
-PHP runs 77% of the web, hosting is cheap and available everywhere, and the Laravel community produces excellent tutorials and packages.
+PHP still powers 71.1% of all websites whose server-side language is known (W3Techs, checked May 29 2026), hosting is cheap and available everywhere, and the Laravel community produces excellent tutorials and packages.

 Solo Developer Verdict